carblue/acos5/README.md

    `$ opensc-tool --serial`
 4. In case build errors or other errors occur:
    You have a copy of the opensc-sys binding on Your system in directory opensc-sys.
-   If there are build errors, then go to that folder and issue
+   If there are build errors, then issue
    `$ cargo test test_struct_sizeof -- --nocapture`
    Likely that fails then, and an error reason is found by asking why didn't that find the library libopensc.so or does the version reported differ, or ?, or as the worst case:
    OpenSC was built with different settings/switches than the binding requires/assumes.
    Other errors occur: Likely the opensc.conf file is incorrect.
    Otherwise file an issue.

-When You change/update Your OpenSC installation: Only step 1 needs to be redone, and as I don't know whether Rust's rerun feature is reliable, I first delete folder target and file Cargo.lock, then (re-)build the driver.
+When You change/update Your OpenSC installation: Only step 1 (rebuilding the driver, adapted to the new version) needs to be redone, and as I don't know whether Rust's rerun feature is reliable, I first delete folder target and file Cargo.lock, then (re-)build the driver.

 The required opensc.conf entries:
 The location of opensc.conf on Linux: /etc/opensc/opensc.conf.